 SIWENOID v2 — Map

-This page describes the map feature in SIWENOID v2.
-Maps provide a graphical representation of a physical site — floor plans, building layouts, or area diagrams — with live datapoint status icons overlaid on the image.
-Operators can use maps to monitor the status of detectors, zones, and other datapoints at a glance by their physical location, rather than by navigating the datapoint hierarchy tree.
+This page describes the map function in SIWENOID v2.
+Maps provide a graphical representation of a physical location — floor plans, building layouts, or site diagrams — with live datapoint status icons overlaid on the image.
+Operators can use maps to monitor the status of sensors, zones, and other datapoints based on their physical position at a glance, instead of navigating through the datapoint hierarchy tree.

-Maps in SIWENOID v2 are fully interactive.
-Datapoint icons on a map reflect real-time status changes — they change colour and blink when a datapoint enters a non-normal state.
-Engineers can also send commands directly to datapoints from the map view without switching to the datapoint hierarchy screen.
+In SIWENOID v2, maps are fully interactive.
+Datapoint icons on the map reflect status changes in real time — they change colour and flash when a datapoint enters a non-normal state.
+Engineers can send commands to datapoints directly from the map view without switching to the datapoint hierarchy screen.

 Maps are created and configured by engineers.
-Once configured, maps are available to all operators with the appropriate view permissions.
+Once configured, they are available to all operators with the appropriate viewing permissions.

 Prev ← SIWENOID v2 Intrusion Detection System Next → Creating Tasks